 It is impossible for all candidates to embody everything on this list, which is why we hire holistic leadership teams.
 Candidates are encouraged to apply even if they do not meet all of the criteria.
 Our most successful candidates meet some combination of the following criteria:

-Every year we receive thousands of applications from candidates interested in spending their summer working alongside our students.
+Every year we receive hundreds of applications from candidates interested in spending their summer working alongside our students.
 Since these positions are in such high demand, we are able to hire knowledgeable and passionate team members.

 Trip Leader Applicants must meet the following requirements: